kanyanaJashi/literate-pancake/articleJashi_Kanyana.md

 ## User-define Exceptions or Custom Exceptions

+A custom exception is one which the programmer creates himself.
+He does it by adding a new class.
+The trick here is to derive the custom exception class from the base exception class.
 We can use raise to throw an exception if a condition occurs, as typical user/programmer defined exception .
 The statement is complemented with a custom exception.

 ![alt text](https://files.realpython.com/media/raise.3931e8819e08.png)